top of page

 “We are so excited to welcome new and repeat guests to come see our new stillhouse and experience our new tour offerings.
 The major expansion projects are now complete, so we have lots of new areas visitors can see on both our Hard Hat Tour and our expanded Trace Tour.”
 (Tyler Adams, General Manager talking to Spectrum News, Feb 23)

+The distillery now boasts one of the most advanced barrel management systems in the country.
 Their warehouses house a vast inventory, allowing Buffalo Trace to produce a diverse range of bourbons and whiskies, each with its own unique character and flavour profile.
 Add in an experimental warehouse and round the clock production, the Buffalo Trace distillery produces over 15 different bourbons (and rye) and turns out more than 200,000 barrels a year.

 the stillhouse expansion at buffalo trace distillery, showing a large metal tank next to a 4 storey brick building with many windows in it, which houses the new and existing stills